Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Conclusion

 \section{Conclusion}

 In this work, we present a novel framework for explicit deformation Gaussian field generation from a single image in a \textit{feed-forward} manner and achieves three key innovations: (1) unified diffusion transformer architecture integrating dynamic scene modeling, (2) geometry-aware latent representation enabling efficient view synthesis, (3) real-time rendering pipeline supporting practical applications.
-Extensive experiments demonstrate that our method achieves state-of-the-art performance in both geometric fidelity and computational efficiency, while eliminating the need for costly test-time optimization.
-We believe this work opens new opportunities for controllable 4D content creation at scale, bridging the gap between generative models and physically grounded scene understanding.

-\paragraph{Limitations and Future Work} While our method achieves superior performance and efficiency, video generation remains the computational bottleneck.
-This could be addressed through parallel inference or optimized denoising strategies.
-Future work will focus on extending temporal coherence modeling and material property prediction.